 Some birds, like homing pigeons, and animals, like cats and dogs, are also found having very strong sense of smell.
 But who knows, maybe all creatures, other than humans, can communicate, or identify things, via the sense of smell.

-"Ants may have the
+"Ants may have the ability to sense

-at the European Geosciences Union annual meeting."
+European Geosciences Union annual meeting."

 The antenna on the top of ant's head is the sense organ of the ants.
 They use it to identify danger and finding food, and also to communicate with each other.

 What we see here is that the sense of smell is the common factor among all creatures that can predict upcoming earthquakes.